jmmcalex/orange-shine/README.md

 ### Next Steps
 - I saw possible relations in the data between tickets and users with submitter_id, asignee_id, requester_id.
 I would establish those relations and pull related data when making queries.
 - Currently the backend returns a single entity per request for ease of handling on the frontend.
-I would return a list of all matching entities and frontend should handle it accordingly. e.g. ticket.type == 'question' should pull up its an entire list of results.
+I would return a list of all matching entities and frontend should handle it accordingly. e.g. ticket.type == 'question' should pull up an entire list of results.

 ### Data Management
 At first glance I thought it would be simple enough to run through each database file and normalize all the data into structured objects (see below).
 In the end, I decided I would be better served by throwing together a quick sqlite database.